naterush/consume/README.md

 This is a repo where I will be keeping track of things to eat: specifically, books and papers.
 Recipe reccomendations creatly appreciated.

+Each file contains a reading list for the subjects they are labeled by.
+Each reading list is (hopefully) in the correct order of consumption.

 ## FAQ